Finland

 cede certain territories to the USSR, Soviet armies invaded Finland in

-Soviet power forced the Finns to sue for peace.
-Finland was eventually
+superior Soviet power forced the Finns to sue for peace.
+Finland was

 After the war the main thrust of Finnish foreign policy was strict international neutrality and friendly relations with the USSR, yet without any reduction in Finland's independent status.
 The country remained firmly oriented toward Scandinavia and the West.
 After the dissolution of the USSR, Finland began restructuring its economic orientation and developing relationships with the former Soviet republics.
 In 1995 Finland became an official member of the European Union (EU).